MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_ANSI_Terminals.md

 **OutputRendering** only applies to rendering in the Host, `Out-File`, and `Out-String`.
 Output from native executables isn't affected.

+PowerShell 7.2.6 changed the behavior of `Out-File` and `Out-String` for the following scenarios:

+- When the input object is pure string, these cmdlets keep the string unchanged regardless of the **OutputRendering** setting.
+- When the input object needs to have a formatting view applied to it, these cmdlets keep or remove escape sequences from the formatting output strings based on the **OutputRendering** setting.

+This is a breaking change in these cmdlets compared to PowerShell 7.2.

 **OutputRendering** doesn't apply to output from the PowerShell host process, for example when you run `pwsh` from a command line and redirect the output.